 Burger King Impossible Whopper

 Developed as a competitor to the vegetarian, vegan and Beyond Meat fast food products out there, Burger King began offering the Impossible Whopper in April 2019.
 Made from soy protein, potato protein, coconut oil, sunflower oil and heme, it’s flame broiled just like all its other beef-centric brothers and is proving be quite the hit.

 Starting as a test rollout in the St. Louis area, it took just 5 short weeks for sales to surge 28%, with the Impossible Whopper quickly rivalling the demand for the original Whopper.
 It’ll be going nationwide even sooner than intended, which is quite the impressive feat.

 Burger King Whopper Wine

 This is real, it’s not a concept, and no, it doesn’t taste like a Whopper.
-Released in 2015, and exclusively in Spain, the Burger King Whopper wine is aged in ‘flame-grilled’ wooden barrels that apparently give its wine some quite lovely charred notes in its flavor profile.
+Released in 2015, and exclusively in Spain, the Burger King Whopper wine is aged in ‘flame-grilled’ wooden barrels that apparently give its wine some quite lovely charred notes in its flavour profile.
 We’d try it.
 You?

-A sense of humor and a knack for style clearly permeates everything Burger King does.
+A sense of humour and a knack for style clearly permeates everything Burger King does.
 Together, we think they contribute nicely to a brand and feel that’s interesting, notable and, we daresay, iconic.
 What other brands, products or packaging designs do you think are worthy of the iconic packaging mantle?
 Be sure to let us know—we’d enjoy showcasing it here.